Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Experiments

 \textbf{\textsc{Mtl-Ws}} can be seen as applying \textbf{\textsc{Zero-Shot}} approach on the warm-started model parameters.
-By exploiting the source labeled data as well as the multilingual pseudo-labeled data, the cross-lingual model is better adapted to the target languages, especially on the ABSA task, the tailor-made multilingual warm-up boosts the averaged score by $\sim$10\% with mBERT as backbone.
+By exploiting the source labeled data as well as the multilingual pseudo-labeled data, the cross-lingual model is better adapted to the target languages, especially on the ABSA task, the tailor-made multilingual warmup boosts the averaged score by $\sim$10\% with mBERT as backbone.

 We also observe that changing the backbone from mBERT to XLM-R drastically advances the $\textsc{F}_1$ score of \textbf{\textsc{Mtl-Ws}} on ABSA (45.9$\Rightarrow$58.6).
-The reason is presumably because XLM-R pre-trained on much larger corpus is capable of capturing rich lexical variation and handling potential spelling errors from the informal texts.
-Meanwhile, the performance gain on NER (75.2$\Rightarrow$76.8), where the data is built upon the more formal Reuters news corpus, is not that significant, suggesting that mBERT is still a promising choice when handling the formal textual input such as news articles and speech content.
+It is presumably because XLM-R pre-trained on much larger corpus is capable of capturing rich lexical variation and handling potential spelling errors from the informal texts.
+Meanwhile, the performance gain on NER (75.2$\Rightarrow$76.8), where the data is built upon the more formal Reuters news corpus, is not that significant, suggesting that mBERT is still a promising choice when handling the formal textual input such as news articles.